edison9888/MVModalTransitions/README.md

-MVModalTransitions - Andrea Bizzotto <bizz84@gmail.com>
+MVModalTransitions
 =======================================================

-This is a light-weight library that shows how to present custom view controllers modally on iPad and iPhone without recurring to the UIModalPresentationFormSheet and UIModalPresentationPageSheet presentation styles which are only available on iPad.
+This is a light-weight library to present custom view controllers on iPad and iPhone without recurring to the UIModalPresentationFormSheet and UIModalPresentationPageSheet presentation styles (which are only available on iPad).

-On iOS 7, Apple introduced the new View Controller Transitioning APIs, which are used by the MVModalTransition and MVPopupTransition classes to present non-fullscreen interface-rotation friendly modal view controllers.
+With iOS 7, Apple introduced the new View Controller Transitioning APIs.
+These are used by the MVModalTransition and MVPopupTransition classes to present non-fullscreen interface-rotation friendly modal view controllers.
-The MVModalTransition class can be used as a base class to implement custom transition and provides support for adding a semi-transparent full-screen background view.
+The MVModalTransition class can be used as a base class to implement custom transitions and provides support for adding a semi-transparent full-screen background view.

 This sample project comes with a custom modal picker view that illustrates how to use this.

-USAGE
+Usage
 -------------------------------------------------------

 <pre>